If you find yourself overwhelmed at the sheer number of things you have to get done around the house, hiring a housekeeper can be a smart choice.

 Keep reading to learn:

-If you’re on the fence about hiring a housekeeper — whether you’re concerned about costs or feel guilty for hiring one — consider the following benefits when you hire a housekeeper:
+If you’re on the fence about hiring a housekeeper — whether you’re concerned about costs or feel guilty for hiring one — consider the following benefits:

 1. A housekeeper gives you back valuable time

-A study published in the Proceedings of the National Academy of Sciences found that spending money to save time (specifically, ordering more takeout and hiring a housekeeper) may reduce stress, thereby improving happiness.
+A study published in the Proceedings of the National Academy of Sciences1 found that spending money to save time (specifically, ordering more takeout and hiring a housekeeper) may reduce stress, thereby improving happiness.

-Women do more housekeeping than men — two hours more per day, according to the Institute for Women’s Policy Research.
-Mothers keep dropping out of the workforce and becoming stay-at-home moms, which is bad for everyone, including kids and marriages, which suffer higher divorce rates than in marriages where both partners work.
+Women do more housekeeping than men — two hours more per day, according to the Institute for Women’s Policy Research2.
+Mothers keep dropping out of the workforce and becoming stay-at-home moms, which is bad for everyone, including kids and marriages, which suffer higher divorce rates than in marriages where both partners work.3

 Helen Ferris, the founder of Imagine Maids, a Chicago-based house cleaning and maid service, says that if you’re on the fence about hiring a housekeeper, you should weigh the benefits vs. the cost.